Meleh Khan

-Meleh Khan (مله خان) (Note: Also romanized as Meleh Khān; also known as Mīleh Khān and Milleh Khān) is a village in Mirbag-e Jonubi Rural District of Mirbag District, Delfan County, Lorestan province, Iran.
+Meleh Khan (مله خان) (Note: Also romanized as Meleh Khān; also known as Mīleh Khān and Milleh Khān) is a village in Mirbag-e Jonubi Rural District of Mirbag District in Delfan County, Lorestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 794 in 181 households, when it was in the Central District.
 The following census in 2011 counted 861 people in 218 households.
-The 2016 census measured the population of the village as 870 people in 248 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 870 people in 248 households, the most populous in its rural district.

 In 2022, the rural district was separated from the district in the formation of Mirbag District.